THE HISTORY OF SATAVA ART GLASS

 STEP ONE - INSPIRATION

-Once Rick has an inspiration, like seeing the jellyfish at the Monterey Bay Aquarium or the bamboo that is just outside the studio, he does light sketches, thinking about the colors or the techniques necessary to make the idea work.
-After that a lot of prototypes, everyday looking at how the day before made the piece come together, what he likes about it and what he doesn’t, then continuing to build on that until the end product that best encapsulates his original inspiration.
+Once Rick has an inspiration, like seeing the jellyfish at the Monterey Bay Aquarium or the bamboo that is just outside the studio, he does light sketches, thinking about the colors or the techniques necessary to make the idea work in glass.
+After that a lot of prototypes, everyday looking at how the day before made the piece come together, then continuing to build on that until the design best encapsulates his original inspiration.
 Once this is achieved the process for everyday production of the work begins.

 STEP TWO - PRODUCTION

-The process can vary depending on the type of piece being made but using the example of making a jellyfish sculpture we start with a gather of clear glass on a blowpipe.
+The process can vary but using the example of making a jellyfish sculpture we start with a gather of clear glass on a blowpipe.
 With a different rod, colored glass is gathered and trailed over the clear start to form the tentacles, followed by rolling and picking up the underskirt of the dome and lastly topping it off with the dome color itself.
-Shaping and forming the whole time, while adding clear layers to create the design.
-Every time glass is added to the piece it is then heated to melt the glass together.
-Once the jellyfish is complete on the blowpipe, we then shape the sculpture into its final form.
-The Jellyfish is removed from the pipe and put in an annealing oven that will slowly cool it over 24 hours.
-After the annealing process the piece is ground and polished, signed and numbered, then it is logged into a ledger book that we keep permanently.
+Continuously shaping and forming, adding clear layers, and reheating the glass until it is done.
+Then it is removed from the pipe and put in an annealing oven that will slowly cool it over 24 hours.

 STEP THREE - FINISHING